-To make the QSCR a more educational and authentic special collections, actions are continuously ongoing throughout the project to acquire any authentic pieces, that would or might be placed in a museum atmosphere and add them to the QSCR collection at the Benton County Historical Society.
+To make the QSCR a more educational and authentic special collections, actions are continuously ongoing throughout the project to acquire any authentic pieces, that would or might be placed in a museum atmosphere and add them to the QSCR collection.
 These items have been donated by individuals or obtained by work out in the field.
 All of them are 100% guaranteed to be the real thing!
 They are a must see for any school field trip or teachers stopping by for a visit!
-Directly below is our pieces for display!
+Here are our pieces for display!

 *Piece of the first Kansas Democratic Headquarters: Fallen away from it's structure, it is a piece of the very first Kansas Democratic Headquarters (1856-1861) in Lecompton, Kansas and saw it's more than fair share of "Bleeding Kansas!"
 It has hosted some of the most known and controversial men in Kansas politics like James Lane, Sheriff Samuel Jones, Governors Wilson Shannon, John W. Geary and Samuel Medary!
 Heated arguments, debates and meetings were prominent in this small building.
 The piece is 5 inches by 5 inches and quite thick.
 If only it could talk!